-Customer churn is a metric highlighting how many of your customer base decided to no longer use your product and/or service, during a certain period.
+Customer churn is an important metric that highlights how many of your customer bases decided to no longer use your product and/or service, during a certain period.

 How to calculate customer churn

 While churn can be a blessing in disguise, at times, the aim of the game is to achieve a high customer retention rate.

 In this article, we outline why it’s important, and outline further methods you can use to calculate your customer churn.